stephomi/nomadsculpt.com/manual/docs/tools.md

 If you start a new stroke, it will build from the new surface height, which is usually not what people expect.
 Because of this, the tool is designed to work with Nomad's [Layers](layers.md) system.

-If you create and select a layer, then use this brush, then the maximum height is set by the layer itself, so you can apply many brush strokes.
+If you create and select a layer, then use this brush, then the maximum height is set by the layer itself, so you can apply many brush strokes and the height will always be the same.

 `Sub` will use a minimum depth displacement, creating grooves.